pwolle/secret-jitler/project/bots/README.md

 ## Creating your own bots

-Bots are always called with the following keyward arguments (see `bots/run.py`)
+Bots are always called with the following keyword arguments (see `bots/run.py`)

 ``` python
 ... = some_bot(